aws/aws-cdk/packages/@aws-cdk/aws-cloudwatch/README.md

 - `AlarmWidget` -- shows the graph and alarm line for a single alarm.
 - `SingleValueWidget` -- shows the current value of a set of metrics.
 - `TextWidget` -- shows some static Markdown.
+- `AlarmStatusWidget` -- shows the status of your alarms in a grid view.

 ### Graph widget